 Rabbit polyclonal antibody development

-- NZW rabbits are purchased and housed at a USDA licensed facility
+- NZW rabbits are purchased and housed at a USDA Class R research facility.

 Goat and sheep polyclonal antibody development

-- Goats and sheep are bred and raised at a USDA facility
+- Goats and sheep are bred and raised at a USDA Class R Research facility.

-- Standard Goat or Sheep Polyclonal Antibody Development $3,000 and up
+- Standard Goat or Sheep Polyclonal Antibody Development $3,000.

 Polyclonal serum purification